noahehall/multicloud/providers/aws/services/database/neptune.md

 - Subscribe to Neptune events within the neptune console

+### Errors

+- ConcurrentModificationException: occur when multiple concurrent requests attempt to modify the same elements in the graph
+- ReadOnlyViolationException: occur if the client attempts to write to a database instance that is no longer the primary.

 ### Graph Data Models

 - each model has its own query language